rotheconrad/00_in-situ_GeneCoverage/README.md

     - \{out_file_prefix\}_intergene_anir.tsv

-## Step 00: Required tools :: Prodigal and Magic Blast.
+## Step 00: Required tools :: Python 3.6+, Prodigal and Magic Blast.

+### Python 3.6+ for running the Python scripts in this repo.

+Information for installing and running Python can be found [here](https://www.python.org/).
+I recommend installing [mini conda](https://docs.conda.io/en/latest/miniconda.html) first and then creating an environment for Python 3.6+ and other tools for the project at hand.

+*All Python scripts in this repo were written for Python 3.6+.
+If you get a syntax error the first time you run a script, please first check your Python version.*

 ### Prodigal for protein coding gene prediction.

 Information and installation instructions for Prodigal can be found [here](https://github.com/hyattpd/Prodigal).
 The publication is [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2848648/).

-Prodigal can also be installed with a [conda environment]():
+Prodigal can also be installed with a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html):

 ```bash
 conda create -n prodigal